-All of our current telephone companies offer broadband internet access service, either directly or through affiliated companies.
-At December 31, 2018, broadband access customers totaled 33,659, compared to 31,521 at December 31, 2017, a year-over-year increase of approximately 7%.
-Our companies have substantially increased their numbers of broadband customers, but this growth has been offset by a decrease in our traditional telephone service resulting from a number of factors, including competition from wireless and cable companies.
-Affiliates of all of our telephone companies offer long distance and CLEC services.
+All our current telephone companies offer broadband internet access service, either directly or through affiliated companies.
+At December 31, 2019, broadband access customers totaled 35,393, compared to 33,276 at December 31, 2018, a year-over-year increase of approximately 6.4%.
+Our companies have substantially increased their numbers of broadband customers, but this growth has been offset by a decrease in our traditional telephone service resulting from several factors, including competition from wireless and cable companies.
+Affiliates of all our telephone companies offer long distance and CLEC services.
 Several of our subsidiaries are providing and expanding VoIP service.

-Below we offer a state-by-state review of our subsidiaries expansion and development of new products and services:
+Below we offer a state-by-state review of our subsidiaries' expansion and development of new products and services: